-Basically, if you’re in excruciating pain near your vagina, one of those two items could make a huge difference… I wore both my 4th pregnancy.
+Basically, if you’re in excruciating pain near your pelvic area, one of those two items could make a huge difference… I wore both my 4th pregnancy.
 If you’re not in pain, you don’t need them.

 One more thing – totally off the topic of maternity clothes …. one of the important things you could do while you’re pregnant to prepare for baby is figure out how you’re going to teach them to sleep and get them on a routine.
 It’s something I care a lot about for new moms because I was so shocked & tired & confused when our first baby was born!!
-I ended up writing a free guide that explains the method that has worked for all 4 of our kids!
+I ended up writing a short ebook that explains the gentle sleep method that has worked for all 4 of our kids!
 We start this method when they’re newborns.
-I promise you won’t regret it.
+You can snag that ebook here!

 If you are blessed to be great with child, your body will change a zillion times over the next 9-18 months.

 Purchase a few staples from cheaper mid quality brands (Target, H&M, and Old Navy are my faves) to get you by.

 Save the rest of your money for investing in long-term wardrobe staples when you’re at your new “normal…” 6-12 months (ish) postpartum.